bascamino-lang/My_first_slot_machine/README.md

-This is my slot machine.
+This is my slot machine (in Java).

 THE GAME:
 In every game, you spin five (given) reels.
 Every entry of every reel is one of the eight symbols